45% off ends in --:--:-- — instant PDF download

 Your Bike Is Building Fitness but Breaking Your Body

-You love riding — but your body is paying the price.
-The hunched position, the repetitive pedal stroke, and the hours in the saddle are creating imbalances that steal your comfort, limit your power, and set you up for injury.
+You're putting in the miles — but you're not getting faster, and your body keeps cracking.
+The hunched position, the repetitive pedal stroke, and the hours in the saddle build imbalances that quietly cap your power, kill your endurance, and leave you one bad ride from being sidelined.

-Neck and upper back tension from holding your head up in the drops — you can barely turn your head after a long ride
+Neck and upper back tension from holding position in the drops — by the end of a long climb you can barely turn your head

-You stretch after rides but nothing changes — the tightness and pain return every single time
+You stretch after every ride but nothing sticks — the tightness and pain are back before your next session

-Here's what most cyclists don't realise: cycling is one of the most imbalancing sports there is.
+Here's what most cyclists never get told: cycling is one of the most imbalancing sports there is.
 Your hip flexors shorten, your glutes switch off, your back rounds, and your neck hyperextends — for hours at a time.
-Stretching alone can't fix this because the problem isn't just tightness, it's weakness.
-Your body needs to be opened where it's tight and strengthened where it's weak.
-This program does both, in the specific pattern cyclists need.
+Stretching alone can't fix it, because the real problem isn't just tightness, it's weakness.
+Your body has to be opened where it's locked and strengthened where it's gone quiet.
+That's where lost power, stalled endurance, and nagging injuries actually come from — and it's exactly the pattern this program is built to rebuild.

 ★★★★★